 “Footwork pattern” for Backhand service

-You normally stand at the middle of the table for your Backhand service.
+You normally stand in the middle of the table for your Backhand service.
 You need also quickly come back to the ready position after this service.
 Use the “2 steps pattern”, move your left foot forward as the big step, and the small jump of both feet as the small step.

 Forehand serve vs backhand serve in table tennis